English Girl Brought Up In An Indian Slum, Jillian Haslam Shares How A Tea Man’s Compassion Led Her To Success

 Whose blood runs in my veins?

-47-year-old Jillian Haslam has to such these questions every day.
-They question their identity and ask why she’s helping underprivileged in India, while she lives in the UK.
-She smiles each time and answers, “I’m a Kolkata girl, after all, my heart and soul reside in India.”
+People ask Jillian Haslam why she’s helping underprivileged people in India, while she lives in the UK.
+She smiles each time and answers, “I’m a Kolkata girl after all, my heart and soul reside in India.”

 Born to British parents in India, who chose not to return to England after India gained its independence in 1947, Jillian was the fifth of her 12 siblings.
 Four of the siblings died due to hunger and malnutrition and the rest of Jillian’s family were forced to live in dire conditions in Kidderpore slum, Calcutta (Now Kolkata).

 Now, Jillian is an entrepreneur, motivational speaker, and a philanthropist.
-Though she’s settled in the UK, she runs 6 charities for various sections of the under-provided people in India.
+Though she’s settled in the UK, she runs six charities for various sections of the disadvantaged people in India.

-I ask her about hope and one other emotion that kept her going at the time they were living under the stairs in Kidderpore slums and she tells me that it has to be persistence.
+I ask her about what kept her going at the time they were living under the stairs in Kidderpore slums, and she tells me that it has to be persistence.

-“But, first you have to take that decision to carry on and then you have to be willing to put in the hardwork and do whatever to takes you to achieve what you have wished for.
+“But, first you have to take that decision to carry on and then you have to be willing to put in the hard work and do whatever it takes to achieve what you have wished for.
 This is what persistence is!” she adds.

 Before the interview, I read how Jillian’s parents didn’t return to England, and I wondered why.
 Why did they choose to stay in India, knowing too well the potential consequences?
 Hence, I inquire Jillian about the same.

 She explains, “Hundreds of families from British were settled in India during British Raj.
-Ours was one too.
-Both my parents were British and they have lived in India for all their lives.
-After India gained independence, we were given 1 year to go back.
-But, my father chose to stay back in India.
+Both my parents were British and they had lived in India for all their lives.
+After India gained independence, we were given one year to go back.
+But, my father chose to stay in India.
 This decision, contrary to the general belief that British families had a luxurious life in India, was actually taken because my father loved the Indian weather.
 In England, it’s cold and rainy most of the time and for his entire life, my father had lived in India and loved the feel and environment of the country.”